Nonuniqueness of Leray-Hopf solutions to the unforced incompressible 3D Navier-Stokes Equation: Proof of Theorem : Analysis Part

 \subsection{Proof of Proposition \ref{prop:u lambda}}

-We work on Proposition \ref{prop:u lambda} following a similar argument to the previous subsection assuming that Proposition \ref{prop:U} holds, and we only highlight the key changes.
+We work on Proposition \ref{prop:u lambda} following an argument similar to the previous subsection by assuming that Proposition \ref{prop:U} holds, and we only highlight the key changes.
 We construct the finite-rank approximation operator $L_{\tmop{ap}}^{v}$ of $L_2^v$ as:

-Similarly, Lemma \ref{lem:fe est} and the coercivity of $L_1^v$ in \eqref{l1v c} indicate the estimate:
+Similarly, Lemma \ref{lem:fe est} and the coercivity of $L_1^v$ in \eqref{eq:new coercivity v} indicate the estimate:

 We choose parameters to ensure that both coefficients on the right-hand side are strictly positive.

 Consequently, equation \eqref{eq:u pert} can be rewritten as:

 Finally, we define $v_2$ as follows: